-The section shown in Fig. 3.2.2 demonstrates that the isolines are deeper in the centre of the anticyclone.
-The 22°C isotherm is found at 200m in the anticyclone, but only at 100m in the neighbouring cyclones.
+The section showed in Fig.3.2.4 demonstrates that the isolines are deeper in the centre of the anticyclone.
+The $22^{\circ}$ C isotherm is found at 200m in the anticyclone, but only at 100m in the neighbouring cyclones.
 A similar behaviour is observed for the 35.35 isohaline and the 3.6 ml/l oxygen contour.
-But the amplitude is much smaller for the fluorescence because of the low production in the centre of the anticyclone.
+But the amplitude is much smaller for the Fluorescence because of the low production in the centre of the anticyclone.

 The horizontal fields shown in Fig.3.3.1 also demonstrate that high fluorescence levels are shallower in the anticyclone compared to the 22°C isotherm.
 These horizontal fields also indicate an elongated structure of the anticyclone, oriented SW-NE.
-This is likely due to the propagation of the anticyclone south-west ward during the sampling period.
+It is possible this is due to the propagation of the anticyclone, see Fig.3.1.2.